We are currently searching for applicants to fill the role of Laser Physicist. For further details, please contact info@laserdamage.co.uk.

 Arran Fernie has taken up a new position at BRL as a Laser Physicist.

-This month BRL was included in a feature article in Electro Optics.
-The article, "Coating techniques push laser component limits" by Andy Extance, discusses the current advances in coating technology and the importance of laser damage testing.
+We are featured in an article published by Electro Optics.
+"Coating techniques push laser component limits" by Andy Extance, discusses the current advances in coating technology and the importance of laser damage testing.
 It is available on the Electro Optics website.

 We have just begun a series of videos on live laser damage.
 These show unusual and dramatic damage events recorded in our labs.
 Watch it on our media page.